-- Ball is out of play when it has wholly crossed the goal or sideline or when the referee has stopped play. - When playing without goalkeepers, a ball that comes to rest within the "No Go Arc", regardless of which team touched it, is considered to have crossed the goal line.
-The defending team will restart with a goal kick. - Ball is in play at all other times within the playing area including when it rebounds from a goal post or off the referee.
+- Ball is out of play when it has wholly crossed the goal or sideline or when the referee has stopped play. - When playing without goalkeepers, a ball that comes to rest within the "No Go Arc" is considered to have crossed the goal line.
+If an offensive player last touched the ball, the defending team will restart with a goal kick.
+If a defensive player last touched the ball, the offensive team will restart with a corner kick. - Ball is in play at all other times within the playing area, including when rebounding off a goal post or off the referee.